dburriss/WireUp/design/README.md

 Here I discuss design ideas and decisions.
 Basically WireUp hopes to make it easy to wire-up a message coming into the host, forwarding that on... possibly after transforming it.
 The transport it receives it on might be a very different transport it forwards it on to.

+All configuration will be loaded from specified assemblies.

 ## Example:
 Message `X` is received via an HTTP POST to the host endpoint `inbox`.
 The host receives `X`, Transforms it to `Y`, and then places `Y` onto a RabbitMQ queue.
 The processing of `Y` is handled somewhere and that process then sends a message `Z` onto queue `Q` which the host is listening on.